apple/swift-migration-guide/Guide.docc/CommonProblems.md

 _Don't_ get overwhelmed!
 Most of these can be tracked down to a much smaller set of root causes.
-And these causes, frequently, are a result of common patterns which aren't just easy to fix, but can also very instructive in helping to understand Swift's data isolation model.
+And these causes, frequently, are a result of common patterns which aren't just easy to fix, but can also be very instructive while learning about Swift's concurrency system.

 ## Unsafe Global and Static Variables